 Before we start enumerating the things that fall under the authority of the believer, we must acknowledge that, first and foremost, the believer is under authority.
-God is the authority.
-As Jesus reminds us, “You also, when you have done everything you were told to do, should say, ‘We are unworthy servants; we have only done our duty’” (Luke 17:10).
-Believers should point to God’s authority.
+“God [is] the blessed and only Ruler, the King of kings and Lord of lords” (1 Timothy 6:15).
+And our Lord Jesus reminds us, “You also, when you have done everything you were told to do, should say, ‘We are unworthy servants; we have only done our duty’” (Luke 17:10).
 The believer’s life is one of total dependence on God, as modeled by the Son of Man (see Luke 22:42 and John 5:30).

 Some people use the Great Commission to teach the authority of the believer: “Jesus came to them and said, ‘All authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you’” (Matthew 28:18–20).
 But the authority in the passage clearly belongs to Jesus.
 He claims “all authority” and then tells those who fall under His authority what to do.
 Based on the Great Commission, the only “authority” believers possess is the authority to go into all the world, the authority to make disciples, the authority to baptize in the name of the Triune God, and the authority to teach Jesus’ commands.
 In the exercise of this authority, the believer is simply obeying orders.